-OLCV will use the materials and methods noted in Table 2, Table 3, and Table 4 to plug the Injection wells.
-The volume and depth of the plug or plugs will depend on the final geology and downhole conditions of the well as assessed during construction.
+OLCV will use the materials and methods noted in Table 2, Table 3, and Table 4 to plug the UIC Class VI injection wells.
+The volume and depth of plugs reflect geology encountered during construction.
+Updates may be required pending the configuration of the wells at the time of plugging.